 12. Parque Explora

 Parque Explora is Medellín’s popular interactive science museum and aquarium.
-It has over 300 interactive activities and the largest freshwater aquarium in South America.
+It has over 300 interactive activities and one of the largest freshwater aquarium in South America.

 This is actually an interactive science museum with over 300 interactive activities.
 In addition, there is a large aquarium, a terrarium (with frogs, snakes, turtles and other reptiles), an outdoor dinosaur exhibition, a small television studio, a 3D movie auditorium, restaurants, cafes and a souvenir shop.